 Advertising & Editorial Disclosure

-Most homeowners insurance companies are dog-friendly, but some may have breed restrictions.
+Most homeowners insurance providers are dog-friendly, but some may restrict which breeds are covered.

 Provider | Description |